lingping-fuzzy/meta-heuristic-for-fECG/README.md

 Step 3: line-36 to line-60 is coded for my results with specific parameter, you need to modify it based on your results,

      for example, you need to change ' the window size, population size, etc.''
+Step-note: there are two functions for calling the verification. (uploaded in folder *qrs-detection*')

 ## results - by ours